Barrett97/Notes/README.md

 # Notes
 A simple notes application developed in Kotlin.

-This application makes use of the Model View ViewModel (MVVM) architecture.
+This application makes use of the Model View ViewModel (MVVM) and single-activity architecture.

 The Room Persistence Library is used for storing notes locally.